by John Ellis

 I shared my newfound “insights” with my friends, and we puzzled over it.
 A few of them liked what I was preaching, for obvious reasons, but one of them, my best friend, was aghast (probably as much at the holes in my logic as the implications I was touting).

 Ironically, my best friend wasn’t a fundamentalist.
 His parents were Southern Baptists who also happened to be well-off and who donated quite a bit of money to my school and were held in very high esteem by the authority figures at the school.
 Those are the facts.
 For the record, I was never privy to any conversations about why my best friend’s family was so welcomed into the school’s fold.
 However, me and my classmates would smirk at how the authority figures would speak so glowingly of my best friends’ parents right after condemning new evangelicalism, a “nefarious” group that included Southern Baptists.
-Regardless of what the truth was, we all believed that money trumped consistency in the minds of our authority figures.
+Regardless of what the truth was, we all believed that money trumped consistency in the minds of our authority figures and we weren’t necessarily wrong.

 Look, I understand that talking about God’s sovereignty and humans’ responsibility is a tall order, especially when you’re talking with teenagers, but that’s one example of how authority figures failed to recognize my doubts and interact with those doubts.
 And I write as a father of a daughter who has many of the same questions that I did as a kid.